Russia says it hits Ukraine air defenses before eastern push - NewsBreak

 Russia says it hits Ukraine air defenses before eastern push

-“Regarding the port of Mariupol, it is now under our control,” Denis Pushilin, president of the Donetsk People’s Republic, told Russian state television, according to Russian news agencies.
-The claim could not immediately be confirmed.

-Russia has appointed a seasoned general to lead its renewed push in the eastern Donbas region, where Moscow-backed separatists have been battling Ukrainian forces since 2014 and have declared independent states.
-Both sides are digging in for what could be a devastating war of attrition.

-Ukrainian President Volodymyr Zelenskyy pleaded for more Western aid, saying his forces need heavier firepower to resist the coming onslaught and push Russian forces back.
-Echoing his remarks in an AP interview, Zelenskyy said Sunday that the coming week could be crucial and that Western support — or the lack thereof — may prove decisive.
+Ukrainian President Volodymyr Zelenskyy is meanwhile pleading for more Western aid, saying his forces need heavier firepower to resist the coming onslaught and push Russian forces back.
+Echoing his remarks in an AP interview , Zelenskyy said Sunday that the coming week could be crucial, with Western support to his country — or the lack thereof — proving decisive.

 “To be honest, whether we will be able to (survive) depends on this,” Zelenskyy said in a “60 Minutes” interview.
 “Unfortunately, I don’t have the confidence that we will be receiving everything we need.”
 In a video address to South Korean lawmakers on Monday, he specifically requested equipment that can shoot down Russian missiles.